 - Attend scheduled lunch meetings

 - Submit a research/project proposal by the required deadline

 - Attend a mid-summer advisory meeting

 - Present proposal and project-in-progress at the “mini-conference” for pre-frosh students

-- Present research/project results at the RAPS conference at the end of the summer
+- Present research/project results at the Research and Project Showcase (RAPS) conference at the end of the summer

 - Submit a written final report

 - Complete an evaluation form for your Summer Research experience